Redawt/f4-frost-guide/starting.md

 You should also check out the FROST MCM to configure stuff to your liking, and to set a hotkey for the Action Menu.
 The Action Menu can be used to place camping equipment from the Campsite mod, and to use crafting kits from FROST, as well as to attract the attention of enemies throuigh the "Make some noise" button.
 After you configured everything, you should make a save file, either through the pause menu, or with the console command `save [custom name for your safe file]`.

-## Chose a starting location
+## Choose a starting location
-You can now chose one of the starting locations.
-If you are new to FROST.
-If you are new to FROST, check out th ehIghway Start and the Access Tunnel start.
+You can now choose one of the starting locations.
+If you are new to FROST, check out thr Highway Start and the Access Tunnel start.
 If you don't like a starting locations, just load the save file you made and check out another one.